MatrixManAtYrService/rust-py-web-hello/README.md

 I've not decided if this is a bug or a feature.

 #### Absolute Paths
-This is a valid nix flake input: `git+file:///some/path` This is not, supposing you care about purity: `path:../neigbor-subflake`

-This is also not valid: `git+path:../localrepo/neighbor-subflake` But I think that's just an omission.
-I'll request it be added.

-Until then these flakes are using absolute paths: `git:file:///Users/matt/src/hello-subflake/subflake-git`
+This isse makes it awkward to use relative paths to indicate the local git repo's: https://github.com/NixOS/nix/issues/12281 Until it is fixed, these flakes are using absolute paths: `git:file:///Users/matt/src/hello-subflake/subflake-git`